ertugrul-24/language_creator/progress.md

 - Keep Firestore rules synchronized with frontend logic
 - Use TypeScript interfaces from AGENTS.md for consistency
 - Backup Firestore before major migrations
+- Material Symbols font is included via CDN in index.html
+- All styles use Tailwind + custom CSS variables
+- Dark mode is the default theme